What is a PCI Audit? How to Get Your Business Ready

 Build and maintain secure network systems

-Why this matters: Firewalls and routers are key components of the architecture that controls entry to and exit from the network.
+Why this matters: Firewalls and routers are key components of the architecture that control entry to and exit from the network.
 These devices are software or hardware devices that block unwanted access and manage authorized access into and out of the network.
 Configuration standards and procedures will help ensure that the organization’s first line of defense in the protection of its data remains strong.

 Requirement 2: Do not use vendor-supplied system passwords and other security parameters

 Why this matters: Malicious actors (external and internal to an organization) often take advantage of vendor default passwords and other vendor default settings to compromise systems.
-These passwords and settings are well known by hacker communities and are easily determined through public information.
+These passwords and settings are well-known by hacker communities and are easily determined through public information.

 Protect cardholder data

-Requirement 3: Protect stored cardholder data with methods such as encryption, truncation, masking, and hashing.
+Requirement 3: Protect stored cardholder data with methods such as encryption, truncation, masking, and hashing

-Why this matters: If an intruder circumvents other security controls and gains access to encrypted data, without the proper cryptographic keys the data is unreadable and unusable to that person.
+Why this matters: If an intruder circumvents other security controls and gains access to encrypted data, without the proper cryptographic keys, the data is unreadable and unusable to that person.
 Other effective methods of protecting stored data should be considered too.
 For example, methods for minimizing risk include not storing cardholder data unless absolutely necessary, truncating cardholder data if full PAN is not needed, or not sending unprotected PANs using end-user messaging technologies, such as email and instant messaging.

 Requirement 4: Encrypt transmission of cardholder data across open, public networks